 Venice’s inhabitants dress appropriately and elegantly.
 Short trousers are worn only for bathing and sandals in combination with socks are also considered faux pas.
 Especially in the churches in Venice, one should pay attention to appropriate clothing.

 The shoulders must be covered and skirts or dresses must not be too short.
 Those who wear offensive (or too little) clothing may even be fined.
-So also the upper body may not be exposed and bathing clothes are generally a taboo in the city.
+Also, the upper body may not be exposed and bathing clothes are generally a taboo in the city.

 Security and Pickpocketing